 A passionate educator, Susanna Klein has taught violinists aged 4 to 74.
 She has served on the violin faculty at the Governor’s School of Virginia Summer program, the Richmond Symphony Camp, and the Boston Youth Symphony Retreat.
 Susanna Klein is assistant professor of violin and coordinator of strings at her alma mater, Virginia Commonwealth University.
 Klein holds a Bachelor of Music degree from VCU and Master of Music degree from Boston University, where she was an assistant to the legendary violinist Roman Totenberg.
 She co-founded The Orchestra Project in 2010.

 Violinist Ross Monroe Winter joined the violin faculty at VCU in 2012.
 A sought-after teacher, he has served on the violin and chamber music faculty at the Wintergreen Summer Music Festival and Academy since 2007 and previously taught at The Chamber Music Workshop, New England Conservatory’s Preparatory School and Festival Youth Orchestra Summer Institute.
-He has also been an instructor of violin at Purchase College in New York, and maintains a private studio.
+He is currently serving as Assistant Professor of Violin at University of Northern Iowa.

 Winter returned to Hampton Roads as a member of the Virginia Symphony Orchestra in 2012; he has been a member of the Richmond Symphony since 2004 and a substitute with the Baltimore Symphony Orchestra.
 Previously, he has been a member of or performed with ensembles such as the New Jersey Symphony Orchestra and the Boston Philharmonic, as well as the orchestras of Rhode Island, Albany, Roanoke, New Bedford and South Florida.